-The risk assessment to determine whether a breach is reportable or not can be distilled at a very high level into two key steps:
+The risk assessment to determine whether a breach is reportable or not can be distilled at a very high level in two key steps:

-- Identify the extent of the breach, the effects of the breach, and any steps taken in response by the controller.
+- Identify the extent of the breach, the effects of the breach, and any remedial steps taken.

 - Confirmation of the type and nature of the personal data, including whether sensitive personal data has been breached;

 - The circumstances of the personal data breach – is it limited to the Irish jurisdiction or is it a cross border issue?;

 - Whether an uncorrupted secure back of data exists and whether data is rendered unintelligible to unauthorised third parties by reason of state of the art security measures implemented – check if dual authentication, encryption or Pseudonymisation or other security measures are in place;